ellioseven/next-firebase-testing/ARTICLE.md

 ### Firebase Functions Tests

 Firebase comes with testing libraries which help interact with emulated environments.
 I've included some examples that pre-populate Firestore and run simulated snapshots.
 Testing functions can be tricky, as they run as synchronous background tasks, meaning they can't be simply changed and asserted.
+This can also cause potential race conditions.
 I've provided a simple solution to overcome this problem.

-- Firebase Functions tests
-- E2E Tests
+### E2E Tests

-- CI Integration
-- Challenges/Solutions
-  - Firebase Functions testing (race conditions)
+End to end tests are managed with Cypress.
+Before Cypress can be launched, packages are built, the emulators are run, data is seeded, then the Next.js is booted in production mode.
+This prevents any problems with having to wait for pages to compile, which can cause timeout issues.
+The timing sequence is managed by Docker Compose, which will checked for healthy services before running appropriate tasks.